-Component 1 Component 2 Component 3 (Coursework) (Coursework) (Exam) Preparing Participants to Take Taking Part and Improving Developing Fitness to Improve Part in Sport and Physical Other Participants Sporting Other Participants Performance in Activity: 30% Performance: 30% Sport and Physical Activity: 40% Almost second with the father descent Aim: Learners will investigate Aim: Learners will be introduced Aim: Learners will explore the the components of fitness and to and develop an understanding different types and provision of their effect on performance, of the importance of fitness and sport and physical activity take part in practical sport, the different types of fitness for available for different types of explore the role of officials in performance in sport and physical participants, barriers to sport and learn to apply activity.
-They will also develop an participation and ways to methods and sporting drills to understanding of the body and overcome these barriers to improve other participants' fitness testing increase participation in sport sporting performance and physical activity.
-Students will also research equipment and technological advances in a chosen sport or physical activity and how to prepare our bodies for participation in sport and physical activity
+Component 1 Component 2 Component 3 (Coursework) (Coursework) (Exam) Preparing Participants to Take Taking Part and Improving Developing Fitness to Improve Part in Sport and Physical Other Participants Sporting Other Participants Performance in Activity: 30% Performance: 30% Sport and Physical Activity: 40% Aim: Learners will explore the different types and provision of sport and physical activity available for different types of participants, barriers to participation and ways to overcome these barriers to increase participation in sport and physical activity.
+Students will also research equipment and technological advances in a chosen sport or physical activity and how to prepare our bodies for participation in sport and physical activity Aim: Learners will investigate the components of fitness and their effect on performance, take part in practical sport, explore the role of officials in sport and learn to apply methods and sporting drills to improve other participants' sporting performance Aim: Learners will be introduced to and develop an understanding of the importance of fitness and the different types of fitness for performance in sport and physical activity.
+They will also develop an understanding of the body and fitness testing

-Careers, Options & Pathways
+'Futures' - Careers, Options & Pathways